How to get the most out of this dashboard

 Rhode Island Has Recently Experienced Abnormally Dry Conditions

-Data sources: U.S. Drought Monitor.
+Data sources: U.S. Drought Monitor, State Time Series.

 Rhode Island Billion-Dollar Weather and Climate Disasters

-Rhode Island has experienced 30 billion-dollar events including 14 winter storms, 8 hurricanes, and 5 severe storms (Note: the impacts of most of these events affected multiple states).
-The 1990s were the mostly costly climate disaster decade due to the impacts of Hurricane Bob in 1991, Hurricane Floyd in 1999, and 6 winter storms.
+The 1990s were the most costly climate disaster decade due to the impacts of Hurricane Bob in 1991, Hurricane Floyd in 1999, and 6 winter storms.
 The 2010s were the second costliest climate disaster decade due to tropical storms Irene in 2011 and Sandy in 2012.
 The first three years of the 2020s combined for 11.4% of the total cost of climate disasters that have impacted Rhode Island, mostly due to the impacts of tropical storms Elsa and Henri.

 Data sources: NOAA National Centers for Environmental Information, Billion-Dollar Weather and Climate Disasters.
+Note: the federal government discontinued this research project and it has been reconstructed by Climate Central.